sensu/sensu-cluster-metrics/README.md

 like to compile and install the plugin from source or contribute to it, download the latest version or create an executable script from this source.

-From the local path of the sensu-dashboard-metrics repository:
+From the local path of the sensu-cluster-metrics repository:

 ```
 go build